Tent City 3 at UUC

 • Why are you doing this?

-Engaging with those who are homeless and in need of housing has factored into the life of University Unitarian Church for the past 60 years.
-Our church has a long tradition of social justice work, including direct service, with much of that related to this possibility of hosting Tent City 3.
-In offering to share our parking lot with Tent City 3, we have an opportunity to do something to address the homelessness crisis in our community.
-Based upon the hosting experiences of many congregations, and TC3’s commendable track record all over the city, we believe that hosting Tent City 3 cultivates hope, and is a small step in addressing Seattle’s seemingly intractable problem of homelessness.
+Engaging with those who are homeless and in need of housing has factored into the life of University Unitarian Church for the past 60+ years.
+Our church has a long tradition of social justice work, including direct service.
+In that tradition we successfully hosted Tent City 3 for three months in 2023, cultivating hope and taking a small step to address Seattle’s seemingly intractable homelessness crisis in our community.
+This year the homelessness crisis has only gotten worse, and TC3 is seeing, and hosting, more families with children, including newborns, and pregnant women, as well as increasing numbers of older women.
 We continue to work toward a world where the inherent worth of all is affirmed, and all can live with dignity and safety.

 • How many people live in TC3?